intaxwashere/intaxwashere.github.io/_posts/2022-10-20-blueprint-performance.md

 ```
 What you'll see wont be "exact" bytecode format engine generates, but a version of it that transpilated into something human readable.

-You can see the all possible instructions blueprint compiler can generate as bytecode in `EKismetCompiledStatementType` which is defined in `BlueprintCompilerStatement.h`.

-## Blueprints is essentially something like a "machine" that calls C++ code.
+### Blueprints is essentially something like a "machine" that calls C++ code.

-The Blueprint System is actually an *embedded* scripting language like Lua.
-It has a deep relationship with reflection system and UObject framework.

-### TL;DR Embedded languages 101:

-- Embedded languages provide an API that can be integrated into target application.
-So embedded languages interact with the *host* program (like game engine, in our case)
-- *In theory* any language can be embedded into an application (like a game engine, in our case) but some languages are specifically designed to make this process easier.
-- The more complex the language, the more it's difficult to embed it to an application.
-Lua is a great example for easy-to-embed languages.
-It's lightweight as possible and very easy to interact with.
-- Blueprints specifically designed to interact with Unreal Engine source code, and it runs on top of the core systems of it as an embedded language.

-### So what does that mean?

-Like every other language, the Blueprint System has a specific goal in mind; make the developer's life easier.
-Epic Games main focus was to involve artists into the development process by having a "visual" scripted language.
-Visuals, something artists are really good at.
-They wanted to provide developers an ecosystem where they can both use C++ and their new visual scripting system efficiently.

-So since it's an embedded language, it can interact with Unreal Engine's existing frameworks and at the simplest level, that's exactly what it's doing.
-That's why I always tend to think it's nothing but a system that simply calls C++ code.

-If you ignore everything about Blueprints, you can still see Unreal Engine has a UObject framework with an abstract reflection system that you can build on top of.
-So to interact with Unreal Engine, you need to build a scripting language that can access *that* framework.
-And that's what Blueprints are doing.
-The Blueprint VM, in fact, allows you to implement *any other* scripting language on top of it's abstract implementation.
-[You can see Hazelight's AngelScript implementation as an example](https://angelscript.hazelight.se/).

-Understanding this fact will help you understand what I mean by a "machine" that calls C++ code.
+Majority of the interpreted languages in the software industry will try to act like a CPU as much as it's possible.
+But Blueprints VM is rather like a "function caller", instead of a proper VM that mocks CPU.

+When you write your code in blueprints graph, if you take it as a whole and analyze it, you will see at least around 95% of it is just making calls to native functions or the blueprint functions you wrote.
+You will see other languages, like javascript has quirky "deoptimization" penalties when you write your code in different forms, even though sometimes they evaluate to same result.
+This is because their front-end, as a text-based language is more expressive than a graph that you put nodes and connect them to each other.

+But this is not the case in Blueprints, since we're mostly limited with a few nodes that has the ability to control the execution flow of our code and rest of the nodes are simply calling all about calling functions.

+While this is a bit limiting, this is also what makes Blueprints VM is very comprehensive.
+If we would want to compile another language's front-end into Blueprints bytecode, this would be pretty easy (relative to other dark stuff involved in programming language development).
+Early prototype of Verse was also compiled into Blueprints VM!

+So, what I'm trying to say is, BPVM only has one *meaningful* overhead, and it's "*calling functions*"!..

+We'll see more in detail below.

+### Some fun facts before we dive into deeper topics

+- First name of the node based visual scripting system was Kismet and it's still referenced as it is in the source code instead of".

+- Some *base* ideas of Verse still inherits concepts from how Blueprints virtual machine's design, like "persistent memory" system and latent nature of the language.

+- Whole implementation of Blueprints virtual machine can be found in `Stack.h` and `ScriptCore.cpp`.

+- Default function nodes are `UK2Node_CallFunction`s that generated by engine and you can override it to implement your own "function call-like" node.

-# Performance of Blueprints.
+# Performance of Blueprints (Direct overheads vs indirect overheads)

 The Blueprint System has "direct" and "indirect" overheads.

-**There is only one "direct" overhead:**
+Direct overheads refer to overhead that is generated by base execution implementations of the virtual machine, while indirect overheads are caused by Blueprints' compilation model.

-## Function calls (node evaluation).
+## There is only one direct overhead Function calls (node evaluation).

 Everytime the Blueprint VM evaluates a function, it just runs a code to invoke the C++ function.
 And even if you have a function/event you created in Blueprint graph, you just end up calling functions declared in C++ inside of it.
 When you start up a fresh project in launcher, every existing function you can add to blueprint graph is defined in C++.
 The Events that are automatically added to graph when you create a new Blueprint class, like `BeginPlay`, `Tick`, `OnBeginOverlap` are also actually C++ functions called by engine.

-[Every function "call" has the same exact overhead](https://youtu.be/j6mskTgL7kU?t=1144).
+[Every function "call" ALMOST has the same exact overhead](https://youtu.be/j6mskTgL7kU?t=1144).
 Behind the scenes, Blueprints VM runs same code to evaluate every node in the graph.

+In the video, Epic claims calling functions almost has the same overhead in Blueprints, but it's actually incorrect.
+The more parameters and the more complex/bigger types you have, the more it will be expensive to call a function.
+Don't let this info misguide you and try to optimize your way into reducing parameter counts in your functions though, that'd make very minimal effect on performance.
+Always focus on profiler results!

 If you are familiar with Python, you probably already know most of the common packages are actually written in different languages to provide faster execution speed.
 You might even see many people advise avoiding implementing data structure algorithms and using what packages provide. (i.e. like using `max()` or `min()` functions instead of looping through gigantic lists).